-The Peppermill is the only Reno casino to have over 100,000 square feet of gaming space, and one of 22 casinos in the state of Nevada to cross the 100K mark.
+The Peppermill is one of only two Reno casinos to have over 100,000 square feet of gaming space, and one of 22 casinos in the state of Nevada to cross the 100K mark.

 In fact, the Peppermill has a bigger casino than many of the famed resorts on the Las Vegas Strip.
 It may surprise you to learn the Peppermill’s casino is bigger than the Luxor, Excalibur and Mirage in Las Vegas.
 To be fair, a large chunk of Peppermill’s gaming floor square footage includes space only for bingo.

-Built in 1971 and expanded numerous times since, the Peppermill has over 2 million square feet, when factoring in the 1,623 room hotel, 33,000 square foot spa, along with the resort’s fifteen bars and ten restaurants.
+Built in 1971 and expanded numerous times since on its 45 acre parcel, the Peppermill has over 2 million square feet, when factoring in the 1,623 room hotel, 33,000 square foot spa, along with the resort’s fifteen bars and ten restaurants.

-Here’s the full list of the top ten biggest casinos in Reno, NV, as measured by gaming floor square footage:
+Here’s the full list of the top ten biggest casinos in the Reno and Sparks, Nevada area, as measured by gaming floor square footage: